IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Introduction

 We operationalize our idea by implementing \llmsys, an LLM-based system that secures the execution of apps via isolation.
 To be able to provide the same functionality as a non-isolated LLM-based system, while being secure, \llmsys needs to overcome three challenges.
 First, \llmsys needs to be able to \textit{seamlessly allow users to interact with apps executing in isolated environments}. \llmsys addresses this challenge by developing a central trustworthy interface named \textit{hub}, which is aware of the existence of isolated apps, and that can reliably receive user queries and route them to the appropriate apps.
-Second, \llmsys needs to be able to \textit{use apps in isolated environments to resolve user queries}. \llmsys addresses this challenge by accompanying app with dedicated LLMs (i.e., each app has its own LLM instance) and by providing them with prior context in isolated environments, in a standalone module named \textit{spoke}, so that they can accurately address user queries.
+Second, \llmsys needs to be able to \textit{use apps in isolated environments to resolve user queries without any loss of functionality}. \llmsys addresses this challenge by accompanying apps with dedicated LLMs (i.e., each app has its own LLM instance) and by providing them with prior context in isolated environments, in a standalone module named \textit{spoke}, so that they can accurately address user queries.
 Third, \llmsys needs to be able to \textit{allow mutually distrusting apps to safely collaborate}. \llmsys addresses this challenge by proposing an \textit{inter-spoke communication protocol}, which routes well-defined requests between agnostic spokes via hub.
-These modules are the key component of \llmsys's design, which we refer to as a \textit{hub-and-spoke architecture}.
+These modules form the core of \llmsys's design, which we refer to as a \textit{hub-and-spoke architecture}.

-We evaluate the security and safety benefits, functionality, and performance of \llmsys by comparing it with a baseline non-isolated system that we develop, named \baseline.
-To evaluate \llmsys's security and safety, we implement several case studies that assume an active adversary trying to alter the behavior of another app and steal the data from other apps and the system.
+We evaluate security and safety benefits, functionality, and performance of \llmsys by comparing it with a baseline non-isolated system that we develop, \baseline.
+To evaluate \llmsys's security and safety, we implement several case studies and use attacks from a benchmark~\cite{zhan2024injecagent} that assume an adversary trying to alter the behavior of another app, steal data from other apps, and the system.
 We also consider case studies in which the imprecision of natural language leads to inadvertent exposure of user data and altering of system behavior.
-We find that \llmsys, due to its execution isolation architecture, is able to protect against both the attacks from an active adversary and safety issues caused by the imprecision of language.
+We find that \llmsys, due to its execution isolation architecture, is able to protect against both the attacks from an adversary and safety issues caused by the imprecision of language.